Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 are direct-mapped to keystroke sequence driven controls.
 Lower intensity interactions that are less frequently needed
 are indirect-mapped to transient, pop-up modes.
-Direct mapped interactions lead to improved interface efficiency
-while indirect-mapped interactions give the interface breadth.

-This app (ModalWX.cpp) is a source-code navigation/editing app that serves 3 purposes for this source-code toolkit.
+This app (ModalWX.cpp) is a Modal GUI source-code navigation/editing app that serves 3 purposes for this source-code toolkit.
 1. It enables the dev to navigate and understand the source code.
-2. It serves as a template for designing a modal app.
+2. Its source code serves as a template for designing a modal GUI app.
 Specifically, this app's primary mode, SModeSrcEdr has to be replaced
 with a primary mode designed by the dev
 and the data structs used by SModeSrcEdr have to be replaced
 with their app-specific data structs.
-3. It demonstrates the efficiency advantage of a Modal UI.
-Compare the navigation efficiency of this app with the IDE you currently use.
+3. It's source-code navigation efficiency can be compared with the IDE you currently use.

 Screenshot of the ModalWX source code navigation app navigating ModalWX.cpp.
 Note that the entire client area is used for displaying source code.